Coronavirus: migrants’ rights

 Many people are still too afraid to seek medical care in case their details are passed to immigration enforcement.

-The Home Office says everyone will receive free treatment for coronavirus, but because data-sharing between the Home Office and NHS Trusts hasn’t stopped – and undocumented people will still have to pay massive fees for any other kind of treatment – many people are still too fearful of seeking medical care in the middle of this public health crisis.
+The Home Office said everyone will receive free treatment for coronavirus, but because data-sharing between the Home Office and NHS Trusts is ongoing – and undocumented people have to pay massive fees for any other kind of treatment – many people are still too fearful of seeking medical care in the middle of this public health crisis.

 Thousands of people are also locked up in immigration detention centres every year in the UK where there is no access to satisfactory healthcare.
-For those currently held in detention, there is no adequate plan.
+The Government failed to put forward an adequate plan for those currently held in detention.

 I'm looking for advice on this